 Google reCAPTCHA v3 is a free anti-spam web security application developed by Google to protect against spam, automated attacks, malicious attacks, website abuse, and bot traffic.

-The application works behind the scenes to determine if an onsite action is made by a human or a bot.
+The application works behind the scenes to determine if a human or a bot makes an onsite action.
 V3 reCAPTCHA is developed to provide a better user experience and to catch more sophisticated bots in their tracks.

-Unlike its predecessor, reCAPTCHA v2, which uses a puzzle image, or check bot to verify if the traffic is legitimate or not; reCAPTCHA v3 runs an adaptive risk analysis engine in the background of your site to tell if an action or traffic is suspicious or not.
+Unlike its predecessor, reCAPTCHA v2, which uses a puzzle image or check bot to verify if the traffic is legitimate, reCAPTCHA v3 runs an adaptive risk analysis engine in the background of your site to tell if an action or traffic is suspicious or not.

-This type of advanced web security analysis helps improve the user experience and eliminates the need to go through CAPTCHA challenges to access a web page.
+This advanced web security analysis helps improve the user experience and eliminates the need to access a web page through CAPTCHA challenges.

-But it also comes with its own drawback which I discussed in the FAQ section of this post.
+But it also comes with its drawbacks, which I discussed in the FAQ section of this post.
 So, continue reading.

 Is Google v3 reCAPTCHA Free?

-To an extent, v3 reCAPTCHA is a free service from Google for small business owners and webmasters.
+To an extent, v3 reCAPTCHA is a free service from Google for small business owners and web admins.
 If your website generates less than a million API calls per month, reCAPTCHA is free to use.